-These circumstances may impact how, and from what source, Polestar secures additional capital resources to execute strategic initiatives and further grow its business.
-Polestar expects that it will need to finance future cash needs through a combination of public or private equity offerings, debt financings, or other means.
+If Polestar's pro forma cash resources, including the proceeds of the Business Combination, are insufficient to finance its future cash requirements, Polestar will need to finance future cash needs through a combination of public or private equity offerings, debt financings, or other means.
 To the extent Polestar raises additional capital through the sale of equity or convertible debt securities, the ownership interest of its shareholders may be diluted, and the terms of such securities may include liquidation or other preferences that adversely affect the rights of its existing shareholders.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting Polestar's ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If Polestar is unable to raise additional funds through equity, debt financings, or other means when needed, it may be required to delay, limit, reduce, or, in the worst case, to terminate research and development and commercialization efforts and may not be able to fund continuing operations.
-There is no assurance that Polestar will be successful in obtaining sufficient funding on commercially reasonable terms, if at all.
-For more information, see "Risk Factors-Risks Related to Financing and Strategic Transactions-Polestar will require additional capital to support business growth, and this capital might not be available on commercially reasonable terms, or at all."